Drowned former oil boss was wanted in Libya

-TRIPOLI (Reuters) - Libya had sought to question Muammar Gaddafi’s former oil chief in a graft inquiry before his body was found in the Danube river in Austria this week, Prosecutor General Abdelaziz Al-Hasadi said on Wednesday.
+TRIPOLI, May 2 (Reuters) - Libya had sought to question Muammar Gaddafi’s former oil boss in a corruption investigation before his body was found in the river Danube in Austria this week, Prosecutor General Abdelaziz Al-Hasadi told Reuters on Wednesday.

-He declined to elaborate on the investigation involving Shokri Ghanem, who as National Oil Corporation (NOC) head long ran the Libyan oil industry before defecting a year ago during the uprising that toppled Gaddafi and moving to Vienna.
+He declined to discuss specifics of the probe involving Shokri Ghanem, who as head of the National Oil Corporation (NOC) ran the Libyan oil industry for years before defecting a year ago amid the uprising that toppled Gaddafi and moving to Vienna.

-That role made Ghanem, a former premier who was also close to Gaddafi’s son Saif al-Islam, privy to potentially damaging information on oil deals with Western governments and oil firms.
+His role made Ghanem, a former premier who was also close to Gaddafi’s son Saif al-Islam, privy to potentially damaging information, including on oil deals with Western governments and oil companies.

 Libya “issued a warrant to bring him in.
 They only asked him to provide certain information, but this warrant is inactive on the international level,” he said, adding that such a warrant did not necessarily mean that Ghanem was to be arrested.